medic/cht-docs/content/en/core/guides/docker-setup.md

 relevantLinks: >
 ---

-# Install

-## Intro

-This document should help you quickly install the necessary tools to download and run the public docker image for CHT applications.
+This document helps to quickly install the necessary tools to download and run the public docker image for CHT applications.

 ## Download Docker